nobl9/terraform-provider-nobl9/docs/resources/slo.md

 - `display_name` (String) User-friendly display name of the resource.
 - `indicator` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--indicator))
 - `label` (Block List) [Labels](https://docs.nobl9.com/features/labels/) containing a single key and a list of values. (see [below for nested schema](#nestedblock--label))
+- `retrieve_historical_data_from` (String) If set, the retrieval of historical data for a newly created SLO will be triggered, starting from the specified date.
+Needs to be RFC3339 format.
 - `tier` (String) Internal field, do not use.

 ### Read-Only